-Upon completion of this offering and after giving effect to a 2-for-1 reverse stock split approved by our board of directors in October 2005 and, subject to stockholder approval, to be effected prior to completion of this offering, each currently outstanding share of series one and series two convertible preferred stock will convert into 0.5 shares of class B common stock.
+Upon completion of this offering and after giving effect to a 2-for-1 reverse stock split, each currently outstanding share of series one and series two convertible preferred stock will convert into 0.5 shares of class B common stock.
 Upon completion of this offering, our board of directors will be authorized, subject to limitations imposed by the Delaware General Corporation Law, to issue up to a total of 10,042,490 shares of preferred stock in one or more series, without stockholder approval.
 Our board of directors will be authorized to establish from time to time the number of shares to be included in each series, and to fix the rights, preferences and privileges of the shares of each wholly unissued series and any of its qualifications, limitations or restrictions, subject to the provisions of any series of preferred stock.
 Our board of directors will also be able to increase or decrease the number of shares of any series, but not below the number of shares of that series then outstanding, without any further vote or action by the stockholders.